matthew-andrews/mattandre.ws/source/_posts/ie-executive-mba.md

 - Firstly, my employer chose me as one of the three candidates they put forward each year for full sponsorship.
 - Secondly, **I joined IE**: an incredibly forward-thinking school who have technology capable of running truly collaborative and engaging classes connecting teachers and students across all the world's populated continents at once.
 - Finally, almost **everything we learnt was new to me**.
-I believe had I already had studied business at undergraduate level and complemented it with relevant work experience, I would have got much less out of it.
+I believe had I already studied business at undergraduate level and complemented it with relevant work experience, I would have got much less out of it.

 Your mileage may vary.